TomBursch/kitchenowl/README.md

 The following features have been implemented:

 - Add items to your shopping list and sync them with multiple users
-- Partial offline support so you don't lose track of what to buy even when there is no signal
+- Partial offline support, so you don't lose track of what to buy even when there is no signal
-- Manage recipes and add items directly from a recipe.
+- Manage recipes and add them to your shopping list
+- Create a meal plan to know what you'll be eating
 - Mobile/Web/Desktop apps

-This project is still in development, so some options may not be fully implemented yet.
+This project is still in development, so some features may not be fully implemented yet.

-For a list of planned features, check out the [Roadmap](https://github.com/TomBursch/KitchenOwl/wiki/Roadmap)!
+For a list of planned features, check out the [Roadmap](https://github.com/TomBursch/kitchenowl/wiki/Roadmap)!

 ## 🤖 Install